CRAWNiiK/LockWire/README.md

 ## Usage

 ### Generating a new key pair
 To generate a new key pair, use the `-g` or `--generate-key` argument.
 By default, the key files will be named `key_pub.pem` and `key_priv.pem`.
-To specify a custom name, use the `-k` or `--keyfile` argument followed by the desired name.
+To specify a custom name, use the `-g` or `--generate-key` argument followed by the desired name.

 Example: `python LockWire.py -g mykey`